osteotek/obsidian-letterboxd-sync/README.md

 | Download posters | Disabled | Toggle automatic poster downloads. |
 | Poster folder | `Letterboxd/attachments` | Storage location for poster images. |

 The plugin creates folders on demand and reuses existing posters when present.
+When downloads are disabled, notes embed a Markdown image that links directly to Letterboxd’s poster.

 ---